ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/mte_on_pixel8/how-to-1.md

 ## Enabling Memory Tagging Extension on Pixel 8

-Google Pixel 8 is the first smartphone supporting MTE out-of-the-box.
+Google Pixel 8 is the first smartphone which supports MTE out-of-the-box.
-To enable MTE on your Pixel 8 you first need to enable Developer options.
+To enable MTE on your Pixel 8, you first need to enable the Developer options.

-Follow the steps below to enable Developer Options on your Pixel 8:
+Follow the steps below to enable the Developer Options on your Pixel 8:
-* On your device, find the Build number option in Settings -> About phone -> Build number.
+* On your device, find the Build number option in Settings -> About phone -> Build number

-* Tap the Build number option seven times until you see the message "You are now a developer!"
+* Tap the Build number option seven times until you see the message "You are now a developer!".
 This enables Developer options on your device.

-* Return to the previous screen and tap the System option.
+* Return to the previous screen and tap on the System option.
 The just enabled Developer options will be at the bottom.

 [This is a comment that will be hidden.]: #

-MTE is now available as part of Developer options.
-Tap on Developer options and next tap on Memory Tagging Extension option.
-You will see in your screen the picture below:
+MTE is now available as part of the Developer options.
+Tap on Developer options and then tap on the Memory Tagging Extension option as per the picture below:

 ![alt-text-2](pictures/02_mte_option.png "MTE option")